Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: The Architecture of

 Some remarks can be made here.
 First, the above algorithm contains some redundancy to compute the query-level RPE-ID for the nodes that appear multiple times in the walks.
-However, in practice, we find that around half nodes only appear once so such redundancy at most doubles the computing time.
-To avoid such redundancy, one may first compute the set union $\mathcal{V}_{Q} =\cup_{u\in Q}\mathcal{V}_u$ and then compute the query-level RPE-ID by traversing all the nodes in $\mathcal{V}_{Q}$.
-However, such a set union operation can be hardly to implement in parallel efficiently.
-When multithreading is enabled, we observe a significant increase in the efficiency of \proj, as opposed to the set union operation.
-Furthermore, by dynamically adjusting the number of threads, the workload between CPU and GPU can be well balanced.
-Second, we empirically find that assembling walks using RPE-IDs instead of RPEs provides observable performance boost (speed up by $\times 2$ or more), otherwise data communication between CPU and GPU would be one of the bottlenecks.
+In practice, we find that about half of the nodes appear only once, thus doubling the computation time at most.
+To avoid such redundancy, one can first compute the set union $\mathcal{V}_{Q} =\cup_{u\in Q}\mathcal{V}_u$, and then compute the query-level RPE-ID by traversing all nodes in $\mathcal{V}_{Q}$.
+However, parallel set union is difficult to implement efficiently.
+When multithreading is enabled, we observe a significant increase in the efficiency of \proj, as opposed to the union operation.
+Also, by dynamically adjusting the number of threads, the workload between CPU and GPU can be well balanced.
+Second, we have empirically found that using RPE-ID instead of RPE to assemble walks provides an observable performance boost (speed up by $2\times$ or more), otherwise data communication between CPU and GPU would the main bottleneck.